goadesign/goa.design/content/design/handling_errors.md

 ```

 And that's it!
 Given this, goa knows to initialize a `ErrorResult` using the
-provided error to initiliaze the message field and initializes all the other
+provided error to initialize the message field and initializes all the other
 fields from the information provided in the design.
 The generated transport code
 also writes the proper HTTP/gRPC status code as defined in the Response DSL.
 Using the generated command line tool to verify: